qiyangqd/STAT545-participation/README.md

-# Participation Repository for STAT 545A:bookmark:
+# Participation Repository for STAT 545A :bookmark:

 ## What is this?
 * Hi!
 My name is **Qi Yang**, a first-year PhD student in Oceanography at University of British Columbia (UBC).
 I focus on **marine viruses** and their ecological roles in the oceans.
 I have just started learning **R** and will use this tool in my study.